bmlt-enabled/nacc-ios-RETIRED/README.md

 CHANGELIST
 ----------
-== Version 3.3
+== Version 3.3.1000
 * TBD
 * Added the two new keytags (5 and 15 years).
 * Updated to the lates iOS and Xcode versions.
-Base version is now 9.0.
+Base version is now 10.0.
+* Darkened the text to improve readability.

 == Version 3.2
 * November 14, 2016